henrik/old-henrik.nyh.se/_posts/2012-07-13_18-15-tests-on-demand-using-vimux-and-turbux-with-spork-and-guard.markdown

 There's no confusion waiting for Guard to notice your changes.
 Tests run in a terminal window as if you typed the commands manually, so the current state is obvious.

+If you want to tweak some RSpec options (perhaps to provide a random seed) or set some environment variables for the tests, just change the command Turbux sends:

+{% highlight vim %}
+let g:turbux_command_rspec = 'FOO=bar rspec --order rand:123'
+{% endhighlight %}

+Or simply go to the test runner pane and write your own one-off commands there, or use the shell history to modify the commands you sent from Vim.
+Since it's just commands in a terminal, you get a lot of flexibility.

 One great feature of Turbux is that if it can't figure out a test to run, it will re-run the last one.
 So if you modify `user.rb` and trigger Turbux, it will run `user_spec.rb`.
 If you then open `en.yml` to localize some user attributes, triggering Turbux will run `user_spec.rb` again.